Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Circuit Design and Power Analysis

-To explain the proposed construction, let us consider the problem of producing the fourth order polynomial $f(x)=x^4+x^2$, where $x$ is the DC input value.
-Since naturally the amplitude level of the fourth harmonic is less than that of the second harmonic, for a sinusoidal waveform, a harmonic-centric power enhancement at the fourth harmonic is needed to produce the desired polynomial.
+\textbf{Polynomial Operators:} To explain the proposed construction, consider $f(x)=x^4+x^2$, where $x$ is the input value.
 Fig. \ref{fig:poly}(a) shows a circuit to generate $f(x)=x^4+x^2$.
 In order to generate equal amplitudes at the second and fourth harmonics, the power gain of the transistors generating the fourth harmonic should be larger, leading to an increased power consumption in generating the fourth order term compared to the second order term.
 Figure \ref{fig:poly}(b) illustrates numerical values for the power consumption of the proposed circuit through simulations.
-It can be observed that the ratio of the power consumption for the generation of fourth order term compared to the second order term increases with frequency since the transistor power gain drops at higher frequencies.
-It is noteworthy that by increasing the baseband bandwidth to support higher data rates, a higher frequency for the generation of polynomials in Fig. \ref{fig:poly} may be needed.
-The simulated results in Fig. \ref{fig:poly} are based on 65nm Bulk CMOS technology.
-The power consumption can be reduced by transitioning into smaller transistor nodes.
+For large bandwidth communications, a higher frequency for the generation of polynomials in Figure \ref{fig:poly}(a) may be needed.